 In the second part of the IELTS writing test, you are asked to write an essay on an academic subject.
 You do not need any specialist knowledge.

-Your essay should be at least 250 words long and the recommended time to complete this section is about 40 minutes.
+Your essay should be at least 250 words long.
+The recommended time to complete this section is about 40 minutes.
 As in part one, there is no choice in subject or title.
-Everyone taking the IELTS test on that day is set the same essay question.
+Everyone taking the IELTS exam on that day is set the same essay question.

 The question types follow three main patterns with small variations.
 They are:

-Under the pressure of an exam, students often skip planning to save themselves time.
-Don’t make this mistake!
+Under the pressure of an IELTS exam, students often skip planning to save themselves time.
+Don’t make this mistake.
 Organising your thoughts can have a vital impact on your final score, because it makes your script more coherent.

 If you’re unsure how to plan, here are some tips.
 Read the question below and quickly write down any ideas you have on a piece of paper.
-Try to spend no more than five minutes.
+This should take around five minutes.

 Now look at the two plans below.
 Which one do you think is better?

 In this instance, (b) would be the better option.
 Here’s why (b) is better…

 Although plan (a) has some good ideas, they are not organised into paragraphs and there are no examples.
 This means that during the IELTS exam, the writer will have to pause to structure their argument.
 This takes away from the time they could spend focussing on getting their vocabulary and grammar to a high standard, which is necessary for a good score.

 Plan (b) is divided into three main ideas with at least three examples to support each idea.
 Each idea can now be used as the main focus of a paragraph, which is a good way to organise your essay.
 Because there are at least three examples for each paragraph, you shouldn’t struggle to write 250 words.
 So when you go into your writing exam, make sure you plan for the first five minutes – you won’t regret it!